|

 as well, clear the H1dot register.

-Customizing heading behavior. mm calls hook macros to
+Customizing heading behavior.
+H calls HX, HY, and HZ hook

-numbered portion before any heading title), its vertical
+heading's mark (the numbered portion before any heading

-instance, to require a minimum quantity of subsequent
+requirements (for instance, to require a minimum quantity

 following parameters.
 The argument declared-level is the

-HU). actual-level is the same as declared-level for
+actual-level is the same as declared-level for numbered

-numbered headings, and the value of register Hu for
+headings, and the value of register Hu for unnumbered

 HX declared-level actual-level title-suffix